kenndave/SmartContract/README.md

 # Locker System

 ## System Overview
-This project implements a simple locker rent system on the Azle platform, allowing users to create, contribute to, and manage crowdfunding projects.
-The system is built using the Azle library, providing a secure and decentralized environment for crowdfunding operations.
+This project implements a simple locker rent system on the Azle platform, allowing users to be able to rent lockers in a decentralized locker system.
 ## Prerequisites
 - Node
 - Typescript